 [OR]

+In the objective to define a satellite operational coverage, the satellite footprint could be defined as the projection on Earth of the antenna beamwidth at -3dB.
+However, for sharing and compatibility studies, it may be necessary to model sources of interference which are operating within the satellite receiving antenna pattern but which are beyond the satellite operational coverage

 10-11 GHz frequency range

 In the case of a study in the frequency band 10-11 GHz, the Ra and Rb values in Table 12 below should be used.